-- 1.1.1 This is the letting policy for insert local authority name, ("HDC") and should be considered in conjunction with the Home-Link Partnership Guide, which outlines how the Home-Link choice based lettings scheme will work in Cambridgeshire and West Suffolk.
+- 1.1.1 This is the Lettings Policy for the Council, which is a member of the Home-Link choice based lettings scheme, which covers the Cambridgeshire and West Suffolk area.
 The partner organisations to the Home-Link scheme are:

-- a) Cambridge City Council
+- a.
+Cambridge City Council

-- b) East Cambridgeshire District Council
+- b.
+East Cambridgeshire District Council

-- c) Fenland District Council
+- c.
+Fenland District Council

-- d) Forest Heath District Council

-- e) Huntingdonshire District Council
+- d.
+Huntingdonshire District Council

-- f) South Cambridgeshire District Council
+- e.
+South Cambridgeshire District Council

-- g) St Edmundsbury Borough Council
+- f.
+West Suffolk Council

-- 1.1.2 The Home-Link scheme and this lettings policy were designed through collaboration between the partner organisations listed above, with the aim of having as much consistency in the letting of social housing as is possible in a very diverse area.
-The lettings policy aims to ensure that all people seeking social housing in (insert local authority name) can exercise choice in deciding where they wish to live and in the type of property they would prefer.
+- 1.1.2 The Home-Link scheme and this Lettings Policy were designed through collaboration between the partner organisations listed above, with the aim of having as much consistency in the letting of social housing as is possible in a very diverse area.
+The Lettings Policy aims to ensure that all people seeking social housing in the Council area can exercise choice in deciding where they wish to live and in the type of property they would prefer.

-- 1.1.3 The policy enables (insert local authority name) to consider the individual needs of its applicants whilst making best use of the scarce resource of housing stock.
+- 1.1.3 The policy enables the Council to consider the individual needs of its applicants whilst making best use of the scarce resource of housing stock.
 The policy sets out:

-- a) How to apply for housing.
+- a.
+How to apply for housing.

-- b) Who will qualify to be accepted onto the housing register.
+- b.
+Who will qualify to be accepted onto the housing register.

-- c) How priority for housing applicants will be given.
+- c.
+How priority for housing applicants will be given.

-- d) What the decision-making processes are.
+- d.
+What the decision-making processes are.

-- e) How homes will be let.
+- e.
+How homes will be let.

-- 1.1.4 You may view the Home-Link Partnership Guide and this lettings policy, at (insert local authority website), or request a copy from any of the partner organisation's offices.
-(See Appendix 1 on p.31)
+- 1.1.4 You may view this Lettings Policy, at the Council's website, or request a copy from any of the partner organisation's offices.
+(See Appendix 1 on p.34)

-1.2 Objectives of the lettings policy
+1.2 Objectives of the Lettings Policy

-- a) To meet the legal requirements for the allocation of social housing as set out in the Housing Act 1996 (as amended) - b) To assist applicants in the highest assessed need - c) To let properties in a fair and transparent way and provide a consistent lettings process - d) To make best use of housing stock - e) To ensure that applicants are not unlawfully discriminated against, whether directly or indirectly - f) To support vulnerable applicants - g) To provide increased choice and information to applicants - h) To provide information and feedback on homes that are let through the Home-Link scheme - i) To improve mobility across the Cambridgeshire and West Suffolk - j) To promote social inclusion and help achieve sustainable communities
+- a.
+To meet the legal requirements for the allocation of social housing as set out in the Housing Act 1996 (as amended) - b.
+To assist applicants in the highest assessed need - c.
+To let properties in a fair and transparent way and provide a consistent lettings process - d.
+To make best use of housing stock - e.
+To ensure that applicants are not unlawfully discriminated against, whether directly or indirectly - f.
+To support vulnerable applicants - g.
+To provide increased choice and information to applicants - h.
+To provide information and feedback on homes that are let through the Home-Link scheme - i.
+To improve mobility across the Cambridgeshire and West Suffolk - j.
+To promote social inclusion and help achieve sustainable communities k.
+To meet the legal requirements set out under the legislation and guidance referred to in Section 1.4